rubymonsters/dahlem/get_to_know_the_tools.md

 ## Strings and Integers

-Any English language literal needs to be put into quotation marks ("" or ''), they are called integers:
+Any English language literal needs to be put into quotation marks ("" or ''), they are called strings:

     "Hello World"